 How long does it take for a broken bone to heal?

 This varies from individual to individual.
 But generally, bone fractures heal within 6-8 weeks.
 There are exceptions though.
 Age, medication conditions, location of the fracture and nutritional status all play an important role.

 How is the fracture of the bone healed?

 The fracture bone healing process has three stages.
-Inflammation, bone production and bone remodelling.
+Inflammation, bone production and bone remodeling.
 For explanation of the entire healing process jump to section “Bone Fracture Healing”

 What bone fracture healing vitamins do I need?

 Diet and supplementation are essential to the bone healing process.
 Make sure your diet includes dark leafy greens, veggies, fruit and nuts as well as cold-water fatty fish like salmon.
 Salmon has one of the most potent antioxidants on the planet called astaxanthin and combats inflammation in the body.
 What your body doesn’t need are highly processed and sugary foods.
 Cut them out as much as possible.

 What is the difference between broken bones and fractures?